launchdaemon/iPatch/README.md

 ## Example

-The following shows an example of retrieving an app from an iOS device and using iPatch to help dump and then splice back in the now unencrypted seection:
+The following shows an example of retrieving an app from an iOS device and using iPatch to help dump and then splice back in the now unencrypted section:

- 1. This could all be done on an iDevice but would require ensuring python and the lief library are correctly installed.
-Also it is always handy to have the application files for further analysis so first step is idenifying where the app we want to dump is on the device:
+ 1. It is always handy to have the application files for further analysis so first step is idenifying where the app we want to dump is on the device:

 ```
 iPhone:~ root# find /var/containers/Bundle/Application/ -iname "*.app" 2>/dev/null